tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Cauchy $(\theta,\sigma)$

-Symmetric, bell shaped, and has no mean, often used as an extreme edge case for statistical theory, but also
+Symmetric, bell shaped, and has no mean, often used as an extreme edge case for statistical theory, but also represents the ratio between two normal distributions among other unsuspecting things.

 Given $-\infty<x<\infty;\quad-\infty<\theta<\infty;\quad\sigma>0$